creativity in Recovery for Optimal Health & Well-Being

 Audience members will be able to plan, demonstrate, and host a variety of creative activities and techniques at their recovery organizations to benefit the overall well-being of their clients and peers.

 – 3 –

-Participants will be able to describe in detail why creativity is essential to thriving in recovery and utilize key sources in grant proposals to allow for more a more creative approach to our recovery support systems and services.
+Participants will be able to describe in detail why creativity is essential to thriving in recovery and utilize key sources in grant proposals to expand on the traditional recovery support model.